MAT216-218 Multivariable Analysis and Linear Algebra I and II

-If you are not sure whether to take 215 or 216, you can sign up for 216, but discuss the decision with the 216 instructors, and be prepared to change your mind.
+If you are not sure whether to take 215 or 216, you can apply to take 216, and discuss your decision with the 216 instructors.
 If 215 is the right course for you, you will learn more and build a more solid foundation for your upper division work in mathematics or related disciplines.

 - How hard should I expect to work in this class?
 This class is pretty intense, but the work load can vary quite a bit for individual students, depending on your background and your goals.
 We expect that you will need to spend substantial time outside of class, reading the textbook and reviewing your notes in order to understand the proofs and the definitions from the textbook well enough to be able to adapt them to create new proofs and construct counterexamples.
 Following up in office hours or at the undergraduate-led problem sessions or with your study group will likely be important for understanding all the new ideas.
 The problems require both creativity and knowledge, and so you will need to spend unpredictable amounts of time in active contemplation while you wait for inspiration or the right insight.
 All in all, you should be ready to spend at least 10 hours per week working outside of class, and we hope you will love every second of it!